 - Quesadillas are another fantastic option.

 - Try my Beef and Mushroom Pockets.
-You could use a sharp cheddar in there too!
+You could use sharp cheddar in there too!

-- Create brisket enchiladas instead of used basic roast or hamburger!
+- Create brisket enchiladas instead of using basic roast or hamburger!

-Or skip the variations and warm it up and serve with your favorite sides.
-This barbeque brisket reheats like a champ.
+Or skip the variations, warm it up, and serve with your favorite sides.
+This brisket reheats like a champ.
 Same fantastic grilled flavors in every single bite.

-In fact, I have a WHOLE entire post dedicated to leftover roast beef recipes, and brisket is a perfect piece of leftover beef for this.
+I have a whole post dedicated to leftover roast beef recipes, and brisket is a perfect piece of leftover beef for this.